Last Updated on January 20, 2023

 2016 – Certified Product Manager, AIPMM (Association of International Product Marketing & Management), Online

-Compiling an Amazon Product Manager Resume Skills Matrix
+Amazon Product Manager Resume Skills Matrix

 Jobseekers, on average, match only 60% of technical skills and soft skills required by the job advertisement within their resume content, which means 3 out of 5 candidates do not get noticed by the ATS and automated screening bots.
 That's where resume SEO should feature, especially in your Skills section.